Union City Rotary Club

 Rotary History

 The Union City Rotary Club was chartered September 2, 1936.
-We have 136 members in our club.
-In 1982 when Gus White (one of our charter members and past district governor), died a trust fund of $10,000 was set up for a scholarship in his memory.
+We have 145 members in our club.
+In 1982 when Gus White (one of our charter members and past district governor) died, a trust fund of $10,000 was set up for a scholarship in his memory.
 Hardy Graham started this trust with a $1,000 donation.
-Gus White's son and two grandsons are active in our club today.
-In 1983 Old & Third National Bank (now Commercial Bank) had a trust fund that had been left in a will for scholarships; the trust officer, John Pylant, asked if they could join with us to make the processing of applicants easier.
+Gus White's two grandsons are active in our club today.
+In 1983 Old & Third National Bank (now Commercial Bank & Trust Company) had a trust fund that had been left in a will for scholarships; the trust officer, John Pylant, asked if they could join with us to make the processing of applicants easier.
 In 1984 we jumped to $5,000 and exploded from that point as seen below:

 1982 $1,000 1983 $4,000 1984 $5,000 1985 $9,500 1986 $18,000 1987 $21,500 1988 $37,000 1989 $45,250 1990 $56,000